Seek the Lord and his strength; seek his presence continually!

 Like most homes in our Western world, our house has electrical appliances and gadgets that make some of our daily jobs around the house a bit easier.

 Every now and then a blip happens with one or another of those gadgets.
 This morning I switched on the laptop and…nothing happened!

-Now, when this happened, I didn’t sit there, looking at our non-functioning laptop , praying “Lord, come and fill my laptop with power, in Jesus name” How silly would that be?
+Now, when this happened, I didn’t sit there, looking at the non-functioning laptop , praying “Lord, come and fill my laptop with power, in Jesus name” How silly would that be?
 There was a simple explanation for the lack of power, and a quick solution; plug it into the power source.

 So it is in my own life.
 I’m not designed to go it alone; I need to be ‘plugged into the Power Source’, The Holy Spirit; keeping my spiritual battery fully charged, ready to go.

 God’s power fills this whole universe.
 The evidence of His power is all around us and lives inside every Christian, whether you’re feeling it right at this moment or not.
-But we so often tire ourselves out, running our spiritual batteries down by trying to live this Christian life separate from our Power Source. 👇🏻
+But we so often tire ourselves out, running our spiritual batteries down by trying to live this Christian life separate from Him.

 Unplugged Christianity doesn’t work – it’s just empty religion!

 I don’t want to live an “unplugged” religious life, such as those described in 2 Timothy 3:5 “having the appearance of godliness, but denying its power.”